gi-no/blog_mean_stack/article2.md

 #### Edit server-side controller

-On server-side controller, just transfer received query to MongoDB by passing query as find() arguments.
+On the server-side controller, just transfer the received query to MongoDB by passing query as find() arguments.

 server/api/thing/thing.controller.js